charcolle/UnityEditorMemo/Assets/Plugins/UnityEditorMemo/Readme.txt

 	You can use this asset from MenuBar, Window > UnityEdiorMemo.
 	When opening the window, then post any texts on it.
 	You can add a category of memo.
 Press plus button, and input the category name, then press register button.
-	You can see more detail about this asset. > https://www.youtube.com/watch?v=4dTdScqtWM4

 Åú Attension
 	You can move UnityEditorMemo's folder to any folder, but you must not edit the child folder's structure.